Introduction to Multi-Armed Bandits: Problem formulation: incentivized exploration

 Let $\samples{n}$ denote an ordered tuple of $n$ independent samples from arm $1$.
 (Equivalently, $\samples{n}$ comprises the first $n$ samples from arm $1$.)
 Let $\AvgR{n}$ be the average reward in these $n$ samples.

-\xhdr{Conditional expectation.} Throughout this chapter, we use a more advanced notion of conditional expectation given a random variable.
+Throughout this chapter, we use a more advanced notion of conditional expectation given a random variable.
 Letting $X$ be a real-valued random variable, and let $Y$ be another random variable with an arbitrary (not necessarily real-valued) but finite support $\mathcal{Y}$.
-The conditional expectation of $X$ given $Y$ is a itself a random variable,
+The conditional expectation of $X$ given $Y$ is a itself a random variable, $\E[X\mid Y] := F(Y)$, where $F(y) = \E[X\mid Y=y]$ for all $y\in \mathcal{Y}$.
+The conditional expectation given an event $E$ can be expressed as $\E[X | E] = \E[X | \indE{E}]$.
+We are particularly interested in $\E[\,\cdot \mid \samples{n}]$, the posterior mean reward after $n$ samples from arm $1$.